 - Focus the judge on the child’s best chance of rehabilitation

-- Have the minor stay at home during their penalty, if they are found guilty of the charges
+- Have the minor stay at home during their penalty if they are found guilty of the charges

 How Can I Help My Troubled Child Stay Out of Juvenile Detention?

 Time in a juvenile detention center stops your child from committing further offenses, but it may not solve the underlying problems that cause them to act out.
 It is important to spend time understanding your child’s needs and dealing with the root of their behavior.
-Talking to your child should always be one of the steps you take to resolve their problems, but sometimes talking is not enough.
-If the child is unwilling to listen or open up about what drives their behavior, there are other things you can do.

-Children and teens sometimes need to be engaged in other activities that help to divert their attention away from their internal problems or away from criminal activity.
+Children and teens sometimes need to be engaged in other activities that help to divert their attention away from their internal problems or criminal activity.
 Other times, they may need to see or speak to someone who understands what they are going through.

 Ways you can help a troubled child stay away from crime include: